Manhattan Burn Injury Attorneys

 Call Our Tough, Experienced Manhattan Burn Injury Attorneys

 For decades, Jacoby & Meyers, LLP, has committed its law practice to fighting for compensation on behalf of injured New Yorkers.
 If a severe burn caused by someone else’s careless, reckless, or intentional actions has led to devastation in your life, then our team of dedicated and tireless burn injury advocates wants to hear from you.
 You may have the right to recover significant compensation, but act soon.
-Call our Manhattan office at (212) 445-7000, start a live chat with one of our representatives, or write to us by clicking here for your free case evaluation today.
+Call our Manhattan office at (212) 445-7000, start a live chat with one of our representatives, or contact us online for your free case evaluation today.